 Think about your own online experiences.
 How often have you become frustrated at slow site speeds?
 Have you ever abandoned a shopping cart because the page wouldn’t load fast enough?

 The problem is very real, and you can’t pretend that your site visitors are loyal enough to sit through a slow-loading site, because the ones who aren’t have already ditched your site and aren’t coming back.
-In fact, 46 percent of users won’t return to poor performing websites.
+In fact, as much as 88 percent of users are less likely to return to poor performing websites.